kitko112/kitko112.github.io/movie/vicky-cristina-barcelona.md

 Vicky (Rebecca Hall) and Cristina (Scarlett Johansson), these two young Americans spend a summer in Spain and meet a flamboyant artist Antonio (Javier Bardem) and his beautiful but insane ex-wife Elena (Penelope Cruz).
 Vicky is straight-laced and about to be married.
 Cristina is a sexually adventurous free spirit.
 When they all become amorously entangled, both comedic and harrowing results ensue.

 **My Opinion**
-In "Vicky Cristina Barcelona", Woody Allen hypothesized why even the meant-to-be couple cannot stay together when time goes by, there is a line from Antonio to Cristina which keeps me thinking,
+In "Vicky Cristina Barcelona", Woody Allen mentioned why even the meant-to-be couple cannot stay together when time goes by, there is a line from Antonio to Cristina which keeps me thinking,

 "love requires such a perfect balance.
 It's... like the human body.
 It may turn that you have all the vitamins and minerals, but if... there is minus a single, tiny ingredient... missing, like, like, like, like, ooh, like salt, for example... one dies."